 The significant findings observed were the supraspinatus tendon's focal hypoechoic defect (partial tear).
 Of 196 patients, 92 (46.9%) had this pathology (Figure II).
-The scan was normal in 57 patients (29.1%); second in frequency was subacromial sub-deltoid bursitis (8.2%); anechoic fluid collection with thickening of synovial covering was noted in this condition.
+In 57 patients (29.1%), the scan was normal; second in frequency was sub-acromial sub-deltoid bursitis (8.2%); anechoic fluid collection with thickening of synovial covering was noted in this condition.
 There was fluid around the tendon, i.e., Biceps tenosynovitis present in (6.1%) of patients; there was a lack of visualization of supraspinatus tendon or concave superficial surface in (3.6%), indicating partial tear.
-Table I shows adhesive capsulitis, impingement syndrome, joint effusion, subscapularis tendon tear, and tenosynovitis, the next frequent pathologies.
+Table I shows adhesive capsulitis, impingement syndrome, joint effusion, subscapularis tendon tear, and tenosynovitis were the next frequent pathologies.